Saradaga Kasepu

-Saradaga Kasepu is a Telugu comedy film starring Allari Naresh, Madhurima and Srinivas Avasarala in the lead roles, directed by Vamsy.
+Saradaga Kasepu is a 2010 Indian Telugu-language comedy film directed by Vamsy starring Allari Naresh, Madhurima and Srinivas Avasarala in the lead roles.
 The film was released on 17 September 2010.
 It is a remake of the 1986 Malayalam movie Mazha Peyyunnu Maddalam Kottunnu directed by Priyadarshan.

 Plot

 Ranga Babu (Allari Naresh) is a driver whose childhood friend is Srinivas (Srinivas Avasarala).
 Srinivas is from a rich family and lives in the U.S. The story takes a turn when Srinivas comes to India to get married and his parents (Jeeva, Sana) want him to tie the knot with Raja Rao's (Ahuti Prasad) daughter Manimala (Madhurima) who lives in a different place.
 However, Srinivas has a condition that he must know about the girl's character before marriage.
 For this, he switches places with Ranga Babu.
 As expected, misunderstandings and confusions arise.
 What happens from there forms the rest of the story.